rhinstaller/anaconda/CONTRIBUTING.rst

 The ``update_iso`` script
 """"""""""""""""""""""""""""""

-This is the main script that enables local development by quickly updating a boot iso with local changes.
+This is the main script that enables local development by quickly updating a boot.iso with local changes.
 This should take a couple seconds on modern hardware.

 For the most common use case ("I have changed the Anaconda source and want to see what it does.") just do this: